 A raft of litigation followed the melee.
 Seven of the rioters were charged with attempting to kill Josiah French by pushing him off the dam.
 The trial ended in a hung jury.

-French was sued for assault because he’d clubbed a rioter’s hand with an iron bar.
+French was then sued for assault because he’d clubbed a rioter’s hand with an iron bar.
 A jury acquitted him.

 Worster was charged with contempt for rioting after he’d been enjoined against interfering with the Lake Company’s property.
 The litigation dragged on for several years, during which Forster lost his temper and attacked the Lake Company’s lawyer.

 Finally, he was convicted and sentenced to three months in prison and a $500 fine.
-Worster gave the Lake Company no more trouble.
+Worster then gave the Lake Company no more trouble.

 The Lake Company also succeeded in convincing the court to issue an injunction against eight of the rioters similar to the one that landed Worster in jail.

-The courtroom victories arising from the Lake Village riot enabled the Lake Company to consolidate its control over New Hampshire’s water.
-For the next few decades, the Lake Village monopoly would remain intact.
+The courtroom victories arising from the Lake Village Riot enabled the Lake Company to consolidate its control over New Hampshire’s water.
+For the next few decades, the Lake Village monopoly remained intact.

 Eventually, the mills replaced hydropower with steam.
 The Lake Village’s control of the lakes would only be loosened by the decline of New England’s textile industry, which began to move south in the 1920s.
 By the 1930s, the New Hampshire state government would take control of the Lakes Region water flow.

 We are indebted to Nature Incorporated: Industrialization and the Waters of New England, by Theodore Steinberg for this story.
-This post was updated in 2020.
+This post about the Winnipesaukee water war was updated in 2020.